Skip to main content

 Before starting treatment and while you are taking Kerendia, your doctor will monitor your potassium levels and kidney function using a simple blood test from your vein.

 If you have any side effects, contact your doctor immediately to discuss them.
-Your doctor may need to change your dose, but do not change doses or stop the medication on your own.
+Your doctor may need to change your dose.
+Do not change doses or stop the medication on your own.
 Call your healthcare provider for medical advice about side effects.

 When was Kerendia approved by the FDA?

-The FDA approved Bayer’s Kerendia (finerenone) in July 2021.
-It is a first-in-class non-steroidal, selective mineralocorticoid receptor antagonist (MRA) for the treatment of patients with chronic kidney disease (CKD) associated with type 2 diabetes (T2D).
+The FDA first approved Bayer’s Kerendia (finerenone) tablets in July 2021.
+It is classified as a non-steroidal, selective mineralocorticoid receptor antagonist (MRA) for the treatment of adults with:

 Kerendia is approved to reduce the risk of:

-In Phase 3 studies, 5,674 patients received either Kerendia (2833) or placebo (2841) and were followed for 2.6 years.
+In Phase 3 studies for CKD, 5,674 patients received either Kerendia (2833) or placebo (2841) and were followed for 2.6 years.
 Kerendia use in adults lowered the risk of:

 This is not all the information you need to know about Kerendia (finerenone) for safe and effective use and does not take the place of your doctor’s directions.
 Review the full product information and discuss this information and any questions you have with your doctor or other health care provider.